david-star-git/david-star-git.github.io/_posts/linux/2024-09-27-choosing-linux-distro.md

 ### Debian

-Debian is one of the oldest and most stable Linux distributions.
+[Debian](https://www.debian.org){:target="_blank"} is one of the oldest and most stable Linux distributions.
 It forms the base for many other popular distros, including Ubuntu and Linux Mint.
 Debian is known for its stability and conservative approach to updates, making it a reliable choice for servers and production systems.

 > **Tip:** If you need an operating system where stability and reliability are key, Debian is a solid choice.
 {: .prompt-tip }

+### Ubuntu

+[Ubuntu](https://ubuntu.com/){:target="_blank"} is a user-friendly Linux distribution based on Debian.
+It is one of the most popular distros, offering a good balance between stability and the latest features.
+Ubuntu targets both desktop and server environments and provides regular Long-Term Support (LTS) releases, ensuring extended support for critical updates.
+It's a go-to choice for users seeking ease of use and a large support community.

 ### Linux Mint

-Linux Mint is built on top of Ubuntu (which itself is based on Debian), offering a more beginner-friendly experience.
+[Linux Mint](https://linuxmint.com){:target="_blank"} is built on top of Ubuntu (which itself is based on Debian), offering a more beginner-friendly experience.
 It comes with a range of desktop environments, such as Cinnamon and MATE, and has excellent hardware support right out of the box.
 It’s great for users switching from Windows, as it provides a similar interface.

 > **Info:** Linux Mint is a popular choice for those looking for an intuitive, ready-to-use desktop experience.
 {: .prompt-info }

 ### OpenSUSE

-OpenSUSE is a powerful and flexible distribution geared toward developers and power users.
-It provides two main versions: Leap, for stability, and Tumbleweed, for rolling releases with cutting-edge software.
+[OpenSUSE](https://www.opensuse.org){:target="_blank"} is a powerful and flexible distribution geared toward developers and power users.
+It provides two main versions: Leap, for stability, and Tumbleweed, for rolling releases[^rolling_releases] with cutting-edge software.
 OpenSUSE’s Yast tool offers an easy way to manage system configurations, from software installations to network settings.

 > **Info:** OpenSUSE is excellent if you like having complete control over your system configurations with a strong suite of management tools.
 {: .prompt-info }

 ### Fedora

-Fedora is known for being on the bleeding edge of technology.
-Sponsored by Red Hat, Fedora serves as a testing ground for new features that may later be incorporated into Red Hat Enterprise Linux.
+[Fedora](https://getfedora.org){:target="_blank"} is known for being on the bleeding edge of technology.
+Sponsored by [Red Hat](https://www.redhat.com/){:target="_blank"}, Fedora serves as a testing ground for new features that may later be incorporated into Red Hat Enterprise Linux.
 It's an excellent choice for developers and users who want the latest software, but it may require a bit more tweaking and management.

 > **Warning:** Fedora often includes the latest software, which means it can sometimes be less stable than other distributions like Debian or Mint.
 {: .prompt-warning }

 ### Parrot OS

-Parrot OS is a security-focused distribution, designed for penetration testing, forensics, and privacy-conscious users.
+[Parrot OS](https://www.parrotsec.org){:target="_blank"} is a security-focused distribution, designed for penetration testing[^penetration_testing], forensics[^forensics], and privacy-conscious users.
 It includes a full suite of security tools right out of the box.
 While it’s powerful, it’s not necessarily designed for general use, but rather for security professionals or enthusiasts.

 ### Arch Linux

-Arch Linux is known for its simplicity and full customization potential.
+[Arch Linux](https://archlinux.org){:target="_blank"} is known for its simplicity and full customization potential.
 It follows a rolling release model, meaning that you always have the latest software updates without needing to reinstall.
 Arch Linux requires you to set up everything from scratch, offering a deep learning experience in the process.

 > **Tip:** Using Arch Linux will teach you a lot about Linux!
 If you take your time and follow the [Arch Wiki](https://wiki.archlinux.org/){:target="_blank"}, you'll gain valuable knowledge and control over your system.
 {: .prompt-tip }

 ### EndeavourOS

-EndeavourOS is essentially Arch Linux with a more user-friendly installer.
+[EndeavourOS](https://endeavouros.com){:target="_blank"} is essentially Arch Linux with a more user-friendly installer.
 It's an excellent compromise for users who want the Arch experience without having to go through the complex installation process.
 It offers several pre-configured desktop environments and minimal pre-installed software.

 ### Do the Differences Really Matter?